elCarlosHez/yaaa-tio/README.md

 ### Notes

-If you run npm run build, the output directory will point to pb_bublic in the backend folder.
+If you run `npm run build`, the output directory will point to pb_bublic in the backend folder.